 Some time ago my father, William (Bill) Ford, prevailed upon me to seek out our family roots.
-When talking about such matters, my father maintained that the Ford patriarchal lineage originated in the Western Isles of Scotland and recalled his aunts, Janet and Molly (Mary), talking about the past and using the word ‘Cumbrae’.
-While my father was aware that his grandfather, James Ford, had married Elizabeth Muir, he did not know that James was working in New Zealand at the time.
+When talking about such matters, my father maintained that the Ford patriarchal lineage originated in the Western Isles of Scotland and recalled his aunts, Janet, and Molly (Mary), talking about the past and using the word ‘Cumbrae’.
+While my father was aware that his grandfather, James Ford, had married Elizabeth Muir, he did not know that James was working, or was in fact married, in New Zealand.
 Nor did know anything of my great, great grandfather, Samuel Ford who lived in Millport.

 Handing to me his own construction of the family tree, perhaps thinking my computer skills might work to the good, he asked me to continue the search.
-With little more to go on I searched for Cumbrae without success.
-I, then typed in the word ‘Cumbrae’ into Google Maps and waited expectantly.
-Again I was disappointed and found nothing.
+With little more to go on, I searched for Cumbrae without success.
+The maps I had access to at the time did not bother to mention Cumbrae so I turned to my computer.
+Typing in the word ‘Cumbrae’ I waited expectantly.
+Nothing.
+Google Maps, again I was disappointed and found nothing.
 Not knowing how to spell the word exactly inevitably returned something with ‘Cumbia’ in the title.
-I pressed my father for further information; could be recall anything further than his aunts may have said which might narrow down the search parameters.
+I pressed my father for further information; could recall anything further than his aunts may have said which might narrow down the search parameters.
 Unfortunately, all I got was a shake of the head.
 With nothing more to go on, I let the matter lie.

 Following my father’s death in 2011, I decided to make another effort in locating our ancestors and the elusive Cumbrae.
-This time when I used the Google search engine I was landed squarely in the middle of an island in the Clyde estuary clearly marked ‘Greater Cumbrae’.
+This time when I used my browser search engine did the job and I was landed squarely in the middle of an island in the Clyde estuary clearly marked ‘Greater Cumbrae’.